Birkbeck/museum-object-flows/sheet_to_graph/README.md

 ## Downloading Data from the Database

 Use the command `make dump-db` to run pre-specified queries that store the contents of the database in csv files in `../data/query_results`.

+## Updating Mapping Museums Data

+After updating the Mapping Museums data in the `data` directory, update `config.json` with the new file name.